Aidan Parker

-Aidan William John Parker (born 25 January 1983) is an Australian rules footballer who is the current captain of the Subiaco Football Club in the West Australian Football League (WAFL).
-He was previously rookie-listed with the Adelaide Football Club in Australian Football League (AFL), and also played matches for South Adelaide and Glenelg in the South Australian National Football League (SANFL).
-Parker has played in three premierships for Subiaco, and also represented Western Australia in four interstate matches.
+Aidan William John Parker (born 25 January 1983) is a former Australian rules footballer who captained the Subiaco Football Club in the West Australian Football League (WAFL), was rookie-listed with Adelaide in the Australian Football League (AFL), and played for South Adelaide and Glenelg in the South Australian National Football League (SANFL).
+Parker played in three premierships for Subiaco, and also represented Western Australia in five interstate matches.

 Career

 Originally playing for Carine Junior Football Club, Parker made his senior WAFL debut for Subiaco against in round one of the 2001 season.
 He was recruited by Adelaide in the AFL with pick 45 in the 2003 Rookie Draft, and assigned to South Australian National Football League (SANFL) club South Adelaide.
 Parker did not play a senior game for Adelaide in 2003, but played every game for South Adelaide.
 He requested a transfer midway through the 2004 season citing lack of opportunity at South Adelaide, and was transferred to Glenelg, where he played the remainder of the season.
 He was de-listed by Adelaide at the end of the 2004 season, and returned to Subiaco.